aaronpo97/birthday-bot/README.md

 ## About

-An applicaiton using Node, Typescript, Supabase, and the Discord API for the purposes of tracking members' birthdays for community engagement.
+An application using Node, Typescript, Supabase, and the Discord API for the purposes of tracking members' birthdays for community engagement.

 ## Disclaimer